Biennale College Cinema – Ninth Edition

 Each of these decisions will be analyzed and assessed during the College workshops.
 The teams will be constantly informed of any offers received by the Biennale for the choice of particular locations for the productions.

-A DCP copy of the film must be donated to the ASAC (the Biennale di Venezia Archive), for non-commercial use.
+A DCP copy of the film must be donated to the ASAC (the Biennale di Venezia Archives), for non-commercial use.

 L. Activities to support the non selected projects: online development and events.

-The teams participating in the October workshop but non selected to access the production grant will receive feedback from their tutors by e-mail or Skype.
+The teams participating in the October workshop but non selected to access the production grant will receive feedback from their tutors by e-mail.

 La Biennale di Venezia, in agreement with the above mentioned teams, may seek contacts to promote these projects either with third parties working in the co-production market such as the IFP in New York, or within the context of presentations such as the Meeting Event organized by the TorinoFilmLab.

-The Biennale reserves the right in any case to modify, cancel or interrupt the initiative described above, in that the announcement or the selection do not constitute a binding contract for the same, nor do they entail the right to the reimbursement of any expense other than those specified above.
+La Biennale di Venezia reserves the right in any case to modify, cancel or interrupt the initiative described above, in that the announcement or the selection do not constitute a binding contract for the same, nor do they entail the right to the reimbursement of any expense other than those specified above.

-The acceptance of the conditions of the call BCC8 – International makes the application eligible.
+The acceptance of the conditions of the call BCC 9– International makes the application eligible.